 For the financial year ended 31 July 2018, the Group had, on average, approximately 19,000 employees, and around one third of the Group's current employees are part of a union.
 The Group's operations depend on the availability, retention and relative costs of labour and on maintaining satisfactory relations with employees (see "1.1.6 The Group is vulnerable to fluctuations in the price and availability of labour, raw materials, packaging materials and freight." above).
 Work stoppages or labour shortages can lead to lower revenue, lower margins and can expose the Group to breach of contract claims and other allegations.
 For instance, following a labour disruption at one of the Group's North American facilities caused by a third-party supplier of employees, a former customer brought a claim seeking damages for lost sales.
-The Group incurred significant costs in replacing experienced employees and in training new ones.
-In addition, the Group's reputation may have suffered as a result.
+The Group's reputation may have suffered as a result.
 Relations with our employees could also become stressed as a result of labour shortages or labour disputes or redundancies as a result of future automation, consolidation or closure of bakery lines.
 Any significant increase in labour costs, deterioration of employee relations, slowdowns or work stoppages could have a material adverse effect on the business operations, financial condition, profitability or prospects of the Group.